TanisXBlas/The-Castle-Repo/README.md

-# The Shadow Princess Temple Repo
+# The Temple of the Shadow Princess
  This repository is for the progress and summary of "The Temple of the Shadow Princess" map for the game, "Quake".